laravel/docs/billing.md

 > {note} Modifying the subscription anchor date is only supported by the Stripe edition of Cashier.

-By default. the billing cycle anchor will is the date the subscription was created, or if a trial period is used, the date that the trial ends.
+By default, the billing cycle anchor is the date the subscription was created, or if a trial period is used, the date that the trial ends.
 If you would like to modify the billing anchor date, you may use the `anchorBillingCycleOn` method:

     use App\User;
     use Carbon\Carbon;